Learn the Proper Nordic Walking Technique to Maximize Health Benefits and Weight Loss – For Beginners:

 4. Fantastic!
 Keep those fingers really relaxed, chin up, stand tall, poles angled back, and start to push back on the poles by using the strap – don’t grip the pole, apply pressure from the heel of your hand into the cradle of the straps to help push and propel you along.
 Feel the pressure from the heel of your hand.
-You should feel the pushing starting to really work your arms.
+You should feel the pushing starting to work your arms.
 There is no need to drag the poles – I tell the skiers that I coach to pretend they are poking Snow Snakes.
-It won’t hurt the walking poles to forcefully punch the rubber or metal tips into the surface you are walking on.
+It won’t hurt the walking poles to push down on the rubber or metal tips forcefully.
 Rubber tips for hard surfaces.
 Metal tips for off-road and off pavement.

 *Take as much time as you need with this one- 100 feet or around the block.
 If you get out of sync, go back and practice #1, #2 and #3 above.